KTH-dESA/reproducible-research/_episodes/06-workflow-management.md

 In this example we wish to:
 1. Run a model run
-2. Extract some csv files from the `SelectedResults.csv` file
+2. Extract some results from the `SelectedResults.csv` file and save them into separate csv files
 3. Plot those results

 Ideally, we would go on to: